 Small Installment Loans

-I was already in the market for a “new” used car for my oldest daughter, and it occurred to me that this may be an opportunity to help build my credit by financing.
+I needed to improve my credit mix and was already in the market for a “new” used car for my oldest daughter, and it occurred to me that this may be an opportunity to help rebuild credit by financing.
 At first, I was concerned that my credit may not allow the financing, but I soon learned that “fair” scores are considered borderline “good” at a car dealership.

-I didn’t want to be in debt with this purchase or pay massive interest, so I saved up the money in advance and put it in a separate savings account.
+I didn’t want to be in debt with this purchase or pay massive interest, so I saved up the money in advance and put it in a separate savings account to guarantee that I would have the money to make my payments in full, and on time.
 I put a nice down payment on it (banks like to know you have cash to put down), and was able to finance the rest over 48 months.
 Of course, I’ll be paying it off in less than a year without penalty, but don’t tell the financing company!